mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/index.md

 2. Enter the following line into the terminal and hit enter:
    `/Applications/MAMP\ PRO/MAMP\ PRO.app/Contents/MacOS/MAMP\ PRO cmd createHost testHost /Applications/MAMP/htdocs2`

 This will create a host with the name 'TestHost', with a document root of '/Applications/MAMP/htdocs2'.
+MAMP PRO will briefly open, and a host will be created.
+MAMP PRO will then quit.

 ### Create a host and database using the command line